Letters and Annual Notifications

 Dear SMU Student,

 SMU is committed to maintaining the privacy and confidentiality of your education records.
-With this in mind we wanted to give you a brief summary of your rights under the Family Educational Rights and Privacy Act (FERPA), the federal law that governs the release of and access to your education records.
+Therefore, as an annual notification we want to give you a brief summary of your rights under the Family Educational Rights and Privacy Act (FERPA), the federal law that governs the release of and access to your education records.
 These rights include:

 - The right to consent to disclosures of personally identifiable information contained in your education records, except to the extent that FERPA authorizes disclosure without consent.
 In general, no personally identifiable information from your education records will be disclosed to any third party without your written consent.
 Several exceptions exist, including these selected examples: